wowkster/AudioMacro/readme.md

 return
 ```
 4. Change the file name `sheesh.mp3` to match whatever your file is called.
 5. If you want, you can add more hotkeys by copying the AHK function and changing the `RAlt` to another key bind.
-Official documentation for the AHK key list and combinations can be found on the <a target="blank" href="https://www.autohotkey.com/docs/KeyList.htm">AutoHotKey Documentation Page</a>
+Official documentation for the AHK key list and combinations can be found on the <a target="_blank" href="https://www.autohotkey.com/docs/KeyList.htm">AutoHotKey Documentation Page</a>

 ## Installation
 1. Double click the `audio_macro.vbs` file and it should prompt you through the installation